 Divide the dough in half, keep one piece covered while you work.
 Elongate the first piece into a torpedo like shape.
 You do not have to knead the dough until it is smooth.
 The texture of the baguette favors a shaggy, lumpy dough.
 Place the baguette on the baking tray, cover with lightly greased cling wrap and set aside.
 Repeat these steps for the remainder of the dough.
 Working with lightly oiled or flour dusted hands helps

 Allow to rise for 30 - 45 minutes or more until it is just less than double in size.
 Since the dough has less water than traditional gf bread dough, I find that I am able to let it proof for a little longer up to an hour (my kitchen is fairly warm at all times so my proofing times areare generally less than 1 hour)

 Toward the end of the rise preheat oven to 425°F. Fill a baking dish or tray with water and place it on the bottom shelf of the oven to heat up.
 Alternately you could add a dish or tray of boiling water at the same time you are placing the baguettes in the oven.
 In whatever way you can try to create steam which will produce the crunchy exterior of a traditional baguette.

 Lightly dust the top of the loaves with flour (I use brown rice flour).
 Using a sharp knife or lame make diagonal slashes along the length of the baguette.
-Widen the slashes so that they cannot close back up easily.
 When the oven is ready, bake the baguettes for 20 minutes at 425°F. Remember, try to create steam to facilitate a crunchy crust, spritzing water just before you close the oven door also works as does creating a foil tent over the loaves

-After 20 minutes, lower the heat to 350°F. Since I use a makeshift baking sleeve, at the 20 minute mark, I take the baguette out of the baking dish to bake on the parchment paper for another 8-10 minutes until the tops are lightly browned.
+After 20 minutes, lower the heat to 350°F. Since I use a makeshift baking sleeve, at the 20 minute mark, I take the baguette out of the baking dish to bake on the parchment paper for another 10-15 minutes until the tops are lightly browned.
 Bread is done when it makes a hollow sound once tapped and when the crust is firm on all sides

 Place the loaves onto a rack and allow to cool